seqan/seqan3/doc/tutorial/alphabet/index.md

 All alphabets in SeqAn3 are regular and comparable.
 This means that you can use the `<`, `<=`, `>` and `>=` operators to compare the values based on the rank.
-This is useful for sorting a text over the alphabet, for example.
+For instance, this is useful for sorting a text over the alphabet.
 Regular implies that the equality and inequality of two values can be tested with `==` and `!=`.

 \snippet alphabet_main.cpp compare

 ## Example

-To wrap up this section on the nucleotide alphabet, the following exercise will let you practise the use of a SeqAn alphabet and its related functions.
+To wrap up this section on the nucleotide alphabet, the following exercise lets you practise the use of a SeqAn alphabet and its related functions.
-It will also show you a handy advantage of using a vector over an alphabet instead of using `std::string`: The rank representation can be used straight as an array index (opposed to e.g. using a map with logarithmic access times).
+It will also show you a handy advantage of using a vector over an alphabet instead of using `std::string`: The rank representation can be used straight as an array index (opposed to using a map with logarithmic access times, for example).

 \assignment{Excercise: GC content of a sequence}
-An important property of DNA and RNA molecules is the *GC content*, which is the percentage of nucleobases that are either Guanine or Cytosine.
+An important property of DNA and RNA sequences is the *GC content*, which is the percentage of nucleobases that are either Guanine or Cytosine.
 Given the nucleotide counts \f$n_A\f$, \f$n_T\f$, \f$n_G\f$, \f$n_C\f$ the GC content \f$c\f$ is calculated as
 \f[ c = \frac{n_G + n_C}{n_A + n_T + n_G + n_C} \f]